Gianmarco Ercoli: Racing career

 Ercoli began the 2019 NASCAR Whelen Euro Series season with two finishes outside of the Top-20 in the season opening round at Valencia.
 His first Top-10 finish of the season came at his home race at Franciacorta, where he finished in 7th place on the Saturday race.
 His first Top 5 finish came during the Playoff races at Hockenheim, where he finished 4th in the Saturday race before he scored his only podium finish of the season with a third-place finish in the Sunday race.
 He closed his season with a double Top 5 finish at Zolder to secure 6th place in the championship, his best championship finish in Elite 1 so far.
 He finished the 2019 season with 1 podium, 4 Top-5s, and 8 Top-10 finishes.

 Ercoli rejoined CAAL Racing on 2020 as the replacement driver for Alon Day, who left the team to join PK Carsport.
 He won on just his second race with CAAL at Vallelunga, but he later received a 10-point penalty for jumping the start.
 For the third round at Rijeka, Ercoli temporarily raced Mishumotors' No. 70 car after teammate Arianna Casoli suffered a heavy crash in EuroNASCAR 2 Qualifying that wrote off the No. 54 car's chassis.
 He would eventually finish the year in sixth with one win, 3 podiums, and 8 Top-5 finishes.

+After losing the title fight at the NASCAR Whelen Euro Finals in Rijeka against Alon Day in the 2022's Season, his iron-maiden title came in the next year, after a solid run of results and an unreal battle till to the last lap of the last appointment in Zolder, against Lucas Lasserre and Vittorio Ghirelli.

+In 2023, Ercoli earned his first EuroNASCAR PRO championship on the No. 54 CAAL Racing Chevrolet Camaro.
+In the last race of the season, Ercoli started the race 17th and ended under the chequered flag in 4th.
+This gave him eight bonus for the most gained positions in the 18-lap race.

+In 2025, it was announced that the Alumitec Racing team, a new team from Canada, would be entering the NASCAR Euro Series with Ercoli leading the charge in the PRO division.
+Velentino Gambarotto also joined the team, making his international racing debut.